Outward compactness: -large cardinals

 \subsection{$\omega_1$-strongly compact cardinals}

-In \cite{MR3152715} and \cite{MR3226024}, Bagaria and Magidor defined a cardinal $\kappa>\omega_1$ to be \emph{$\omega_1$-strongly compact} if for every set $I$, every ${<}\kappa$-complete filter on $I$ can be extended to a countably complete ultrafilter on $I$.
+Remember that a cardinal $\kappa>\omega_1$ is \emph{$\omega_1$-strongly compact} if for every set $I$, every ${<}\kappa$-complete filter on $I$ can be extended to a countably complete ultrafilter on $I$ (see \cite{MR3152715}, \cite{MR3226024} and \cite{MR926461}).
 Note that every cardinal above an $\omega_1$-strongly compact cardinal is also $\omega_1$-strongly compact.
 In the following, we show that the na\"ive attempt to characterize strongly compact cardinals through the concept of $\Psi$ -largeness (motivated by {\cite[Theorem 22.17]{kanamori}}) actually leads to a characterization of $\omega_1$-strongly compact cardinals.
-This characterization differs strongly from the ones presented above, because {e.g.,} the first $\omega_1$-strongly compact cardinal can be singular (see {\cite[Theorem 6.1]{MR3152715}}).
-Let $\Psi_{stc}(v_0,\ldots,v_4)$ denote the canonical formula in the language of set theory with the property that $\Psi_{stc}(N,M,\mu,\nu,\rho)$ holds if and only if the tuple $\langle N,M,\mu,\nu,\rho\rangle$ is suitable and for every $d\in N\cap\Pow(\rho)$ with the property that $N$ contains no injection of $\mu$ into $d$, there exists $c\in M\cap\Pow(\rho)$ such that $d\subseteq c$ and $M$ does not contain an injection of $\nu$ into $c$.\footnote{Note that these assumptions are phrased in this way because Definition \ref{definition:Closenessss}.\ref{item:Closeness} only makes minimal assumptions on the closure properties of the sets $M$ and $N$.}
+This characterization differs strongly from the ones presented above, because, {e.g.,} the first $\omega_1$-strongly compact cardinal can be singular (see {\cite[Theorem 6.1]{MR3152715}}).
+Let $\Psi_{stc}(v_0,\ldots,v_4)$ denote the canonical first-order formula in the language of set theory with the property that $\Psi_{stc}(N,M,\mu,\nu,\rho)$ holds if and only if the tuple $\langle N,M,\mu,\nu,\rho\rangle$ is suitable and for every $d\in N\cap\Pow(\rho)$ with the property that $N$ contains no injection of $\mu$ into $d$, there exists $c\in M\cap\Pow(\rho)$ such that $d\subseteq c$ and $M$ does not contain an injection of $\nu$ into $c$.\footnote{Note that these assumptions are phrased in this way because Definition \ref{definition:Closenessss}.\ref{item:Closeness} only makes minimal assumptions on the closure properties of the sets $M$ and $N$.}

 \begin{proposition} The formula $\Psi_{stc}$ is a measure of closeness. \end{proposition}